 (1) Exam: Passing score on an examination or examinations required by the TBPG covering the fundamentals and practice of the appropriate discipline of geoscience documented as specified in §851.21 of this chapter;

-(2) Experience: A minimum of five years of qualifying work experience during which the applicant has demonstrated being qualified to assume responsible charge of geoscientific work documented and verified through professional references as specified in §851.23 of this chapter and TOC §1002.256;
+(2) Experience: A minimum of five years of qualifying work experience during which the applicant has demonstrated being qualified to assume responsible charge of geoscientific work;

 To apply for a P.G. license, applicants must submit the following application materials and documentation.*

-*Please note that TBPG is authorized to accept copies of relevant licensing records such as academic transcripts and personal and professional reference statements that are provided directly to TBPG from another licensing board.
+*Please note that TBPG is authorized to accept copies of relevant licensing records such as academic transcripts that are provided directly to TBPG from another licensing board.
 However, other licensing boards may or may not be authorized by their respective statutes to provide such information to TBPG.
 The states of Alabama, Mississippi, Arkansas and Louisiana have agreed to provide license application documents to TBPG through the respective Reciprocity Agreement that has been established between their board and TBPG.